themockingjester/hiveintegration/README.md

 # hiveintegration

-A simple dart app which uses hive and CRUD operation on hive!
+A simple dart(flutter) app which uses hive and CRUD operation on hive!

 ## Getting Started